-Feel good about your decision to pursue a dance education.
+Feel good about your decision to take the plunge.
 The benefits from dancing far outweigh any challenges you might encounter!
-Ballroom dance is a complex activity that combines mental, physical, emotional, and social aspects that together are beneficial to your brain and your overall health.
+Partner dancing is a complex activity that combines mental, physical, emotional, and social aspects that together are beneficial to your brain and your overall health.
 It is also a fun way to reduce stress.

-We find creative ways to make each class feel fresh, serving the cities of
+We find creative ways to make each class feel fresh, serving Eureka and surrounding communities.

 Beginners Start Here